 Dr Whigham’s study continues, with the investigation of several proteins discovered in the original FLAG cohort, including SPINT, syndechan, sFlt:PIGF ratio, DAPK and GDF15.

 To read Dr Whigham’s final report, click here

 Dr Amanda Poprzeczny

 Dr Amanda Poprzeczny’s research has centred on the burden of overweight and obesity, including fetal and neonatal growth.

-This has included performing analysis of the mediating effects of gestational diabetes on fetal growth and adiposity in the LIMIT randomized trial cohort of women.
+This has included performing analysis of the mediating effects of gestational diabetes on fetal growth and adiposity in the LIMIT randomised trial cohort of women.